unathimathokazi/airbnb-clone-project/README.md

 ---

 Each role plays a crucial part in the project’s success, and the collaboration among all team members will ensure a well-rounded and functional final product.

+## UI Component Patterns

+In this section, we outline the UI components that will be created for the Airbnb Clone project.
+These components are essential for building a consistent and reusable user interface.
+The following are the key components we plan to implement:

+### 1. **Navbar**
+The Navbar is a critical element of the application, providing users with easy access to important pages and features.
+It will contain links to the home page, property listings, user account settings, and a search bar.

+Key Features:
+- Logo
+- Navigation Links (Home, About, Listings, Contact)
+- Search Bar (for finding properties)
+- User Profile (Login/Signup or User Profile dropdown)

+### 2. **Property Card**
+The Property Card will display a brief preview of each listing on the property listing page.
+It will show key information such as the property image, title, location, price per night, and ratings.

+Key Features:
+- Property Image
+- Property Title and Location
+- Price per Night
+- Rating/Reviews
+- "View Details" Button

+### 3. **Footer**
+The Footer will appear at the bottom of each page and provide additional information and links to important resources.
+It will include links for terms and conditions, privacy policy, and contact information.

+Key Features:
+- Copyright Information
+- Terms and Conditions Link
+- Privacy Policy Link
+- Contact Information